 Hruska Botanical Gardens

 Hruska Botanical Gardens is one of the most peaceful places that Lake Garda has on its shores.
 You'll find over 3,000 different species of plants from across the world.
 The inspiration for the gardens came from Arturo Hruska, who dedicated this little slice of paradise to his appreciation for the lake.
 The site is adorned with artificial lakes and streams, filled with fish and lily-pads.
 However, his masterstroke was to create a miniature rendition of the Dolomites mountain range, using Japanese bonsai trees to recreate the stunning countryside.

 Heller, a multimedia artist, bought the gardens and used them to showcase works by established and up-and-coming artists.
 Tucked away behind ferns and lush greenery, you'll find modern works by greats such as Roy Lichtenstein, Mimmo Paladino and Keith Haring.
 Each area of the park, from the ticket office to the greenhouses, has been specifically designed by contributing artists with the senses in mind.
 Enjoy brightly coloured paintings, musical sounds, and fragrant scents as you wander through the park.

 Something for Everyone

 Whether you've come to relax or to immerse yourself in the local culture and history, there's always plenty of things to do in Lake Garda.
-Families will find there are some great, fun days out to be had, couples can enjoy each other’s company in picturesque surroundings, and the lake acts as a high-speed playground for those interested in the thrills of water sports.
+Families will find there are some great, fun days out to be had, couples can soak up the picturesque surroundings, and the lake acts as a high-speed playground for those interested in the thrills of water sports.